I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 25. Kanyakumari or Cape Comorin, Nature and Pilgrimage: This is the southern tip of India where the three seas meet, namely the Indian Ocean, Arabian Sea and the Bay of Bengal.
 It is the only place in India where one can watch the sun rise from and set into the sea.
 Vivekananda rock, Thirparappu Falls, Padmanabha Palace and Susindram Temple are some attractions there.

 26. Courtallam, Nature and Pilgrimage: It is blessed with many waterfalls where one can take bath safely.
-There is an ancient Kutralanathar Temple from the 5th century BC in Courtallam.
+There is an ancient Kutralanathar Temple from 5th century in Courtallam.

 27. Kodaikanal, Hill Station: It is the second most visited hill station in Tamil Nadu after Ooty.
 It is called the Princess of Hill Stations.